UCSF Joan and Sanford I. Weill Neurosciences Building

 Description

-The Joan and Sanford I. Weill Neurosciences Building is be a beacon for UCSF Mission Bay and a manifestation of the ambitious world-changing research and treatments that are envisioned within it.
+The Joan and Sanford I. Weill Neurosciences Building is a beacon for UCSF Mission Bay and a manifestation of the ambitious world-changing research and treatments that are envisioned within it.
 The project seeks to create a new environment for cross-disciplinary science and discovery, and incorporates a rich and diverse research, clinical and academic program.

 Architecturally the building is conceived as a series of interlocked volumes with a four-story research block lifted above a transparent two story clinical volume.
 These principally programmatic moves are enlivened through powerful articulation of the forms to create a dynamic and welcoming environment that is illuminated and connected to nature.